 Submission

-Submitted papers are handled via CMT accessible here
+Submitted papers are handled via OpenReview accessible here

 Paper template and guidelines for the workshop are similar to those of WACV and can be found here